yuukiii/examples/kafka-streams/README.md

 * [StateStoresInTheDSLIntegrationTest](src/main/java/io/confluent/examples/streams/StateStoresInTheDSLIntegrationTest.java) (Java 8+)
   -- demonstrates how to use state stores in the Kafka Streams DSL
 * [InteractiveQueriesExample](src/main/java/io/confluent/examples/streams/interactivequeries/InteractiveQueriesExample.java) (Java 8+)
-  -- demonstrates how to use a REST proxy to locate and query State Stores in a Kafka Streams application.
+  -- demonstrates the the Interactive Queries feature to locate and query state stores of a Kafka Streams application from other applications; here, we opted to use a REST API to implement the required RPC layer to allow applications to talk to each other
 * And [further examples](src/main/java/io/confluent/examples/streams/).

 We also provide several **integration tests**, which demonstrate end-to-end data pipelines.
 Here, we spawn embedded Kafka